‘I didn’t need to wait’: Sutton

 Mr Clarke asked if Dr Sutton was concerned about the impact of the press conference and the closure order on ICF.

-“I was,” Dr Sutton said.
-“I was absolutely devastated by the need to make that decision to protect vulnerable individuals.”
+Dr Sutton said he was “absolutely devastated by the need to make that decision” to protect vulnerable individuals.

 Mr Clarke retorted if he rang ICF beforehand out of his concern for the “destruction and impact”.